kiseitai3/rumtk/README.md

 # rumtk
 Rust's Medical Toolkit is a toolkit being developed to put together a set of tools and libraries to facilitate communication and automation in medicine.

+# Goal
+To create a simple toolkit with the necessary libraries, dependencies, and utilities for managing standard tasks in Medical IT.
+Also, I would like the project to make it more accessible for hospital to enable interoperability between systems.
+The toolkit will focus on increasing security and simplicity with the first step taken by starting the project using Rust.
+The toolkit shall foster reliability and will make attempts to be standards compliant.

 # Milestones
 - [ ] Network Core library
 - [ ] Crypto Adapters